-Looking for pH of Foods and Food Products - Acidity / Alkalinity or Fruit, Vegetables and Foods to Help in Home Canning and Food Preservation in 2020?
+Looking for pH of Foods and Food Products - Acidity / Alkalinity or Fruit, Vegetables and Foods to Help in Home Canning and Food Preservation in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 This table of the pH and/or acidity of common fruits, vegetables, grains, breads and common food products from the FDA / CFSAN is used to determine processing requirements (and the applicability of GMP regulations for regulatory purposes).